hefestosjs/docs/README.md

 ## Controllers

-Responsible for handling requests and directing them to the appropriate action, the controller is a class and can have as many and as many functions as you want, but if you use the `.resources` method or if you generate the controller using the command line, by default, the functions that must exist in the controller are:
+Responsible for handling requests and directing them to the appropriate action, the controller is a class and can have as many functions as you want, but if you use the `.resources` method or if you generate the controller using the command line, by default, the functions that must exists in the controller are:

 - index
 - show